-The Richmond Visitor Center is located at 531 West Main Street is here to serve you.
-Our office is stocked with lots of of area literature, maps, and information, plus t-shirts and post cards.
-Our Staff can suggest, guide, explain, advise, recommend, or simply offer a smiling face.
-We are open Monday-Friday from 8:00a.m. to 4:30p.m.
+The Richmond Visitor Center is located at 531 West Main Street and is here to serve you.
+Our office is stocked with lots of area literature, maps, and information, plus t-shirts and postcards.
+Our friendly staff can suggest, guide, explain, advise, recommend, or simply offer a smiling face.
+We are open Monday-Friday from 8:00 a.m. to 4:30 p.m.

 History of the Clay-Cloyd-Salter House

 The son of Cassius M. Clay and Mary Jane Clay, Brutus Junius Clay II, received a degree from the University of Michigan in 1868 and worked as a wholesale and retail grocer.
 He married his first wife, Pattie Amelia Field.
 Mr. Clay was also the owner and operator of lumber mills, stone, kaolin, and potter clay quarries, among many other businesses.

 Mrs. Clay died and in 1892 her husband made available a property on Glyndon Avenue as the location of Richmond’s first hospital — to be known as the Pattie A. Clay Infirmary.
 In 1895, Brutus married Lalla Marsteller.
 Lalla was from Nicholasville and had a young son from a previous marriage.
 Brutus was active in politics as a Republican.
 In 1897 he was offered the appointment as Minister to Argentina by President William McKinley, but declined.
 In 1900, he was a U.S. Commissioner at the Paris Exposition.
 In 1904, he was a Delegate to the Republican National Convention.
 In 1905, he was appointed Minister to Switzerland, serving until 1910.